RohitAwate/rohitawate.github.io/_posts/2019-07-10-tail-call-optimization.md

 It appears that support for TCO is more of an ideological choice for language implementers, rather than a technical one.
 It does manipulate the stack in ways the programmer would not expect and hence makes debugging harder.
 Refer the documentation of the specific implementation of your favorite language to check if it supports tail call optimization.

 # Conclusion
-I hope you understood the idea and techniques behind TCO.
-I guess the takeaway here is to prefer iterative solutions over recursive ones _(that is almost always a good idea, performance-wise)_.
+The takeaway here is to prefer iterative solutions over recursive ones _(that is almost always a good idea, performance-wise)_.
 If you absolutely need to use recursion, try to analyze how big your stack would grow with a non-tail call.

 If both of these conditions don't work for you and your language implementation supports tail call optimization, go for it.
 Keep in mind that debugging will get harder so you might want to turn off TCO in development and only enable it for production builds which are thoroughly tested.

-That's it for today, see you in the next post!